johnno1962/InjectionIII/README.md

 See the project README for details.
 Add it as a SwiftPackage to your project along with "Run Script", "Build Phase" to effectively run a version of InjectionIII as a daemon (automatically selecting you project).
-Don't leave this configured in for a release build!
+Don't leave this package configured in for a release build or it will bloat your app binary.

-Device injection: Add HotReloading to your project and use either the "Build Phase" to run the injectiond daemon or use one of the binary downloads.
-While the HotReloading Swift package manifest attempts to work out your Mac's hostname to connect to over WiFi, if you have problems clone it and hardcode the IP address in Package.swift.
+Device injection: Add HotReloading to your project and use either the "Build Phase" to run the injectiond daemon or use one of the binary downloads to perform injection on a iOS or tvOS device.
+While the HotReloading Swift Package manifest attempts to work out your Mac's hostname to connect to over WiFi automatically, if you have problems, clone the repo and hardcode the IP address of your Ma in Package.swift.
 For more detail and the limitations see the README of the HotReloading project.

 ### Limitations/FAQ